 Our research did not identify any specific program to support adoption of industrial heat pumps in North America – however, the measure can be supported through utility’s custom energy efficiency programs.
 For instance, Mass Save, in Massachusetts, received one application for an IHP in mid-2022 as part of a manufacturing facility expansion in Fall River (Mass Save, 2022).

-From a technological development perspective, the Department of Energy (DOE) is issuing R&D grants for HP, with a focus on the decarbonization of industrial drying applications through innovative IHP technology (900,000$ was granted in 2023).
+From a technological development perspective, the Department of Energy (DOE) is issuing R&D grants for HP, with a focus on the decarbonization of industrial drying applications through innovative IHP technology ($900,000 was granted in 2023).

 Technology Readiness